iAART/aart/README.md

 <code> pip install -U scipy</code>

+##### Known potential issues/deprecations:

-Some users have experienced an issue with <em>imageio.v2</em>, as it is not found.
+**imageio.v2:** Some users have experienced an issue with <em>imageio.v2</em>, as it is not found.
 To solve this issue please type:

 <code> python -m pip install --upgrade pip </code>

 <code> pip install imageio --upgrade </code>

-<em>*Thanks to @prestonyun for suggesting this simplification.</em>
+**SciPy modules:**

+Since SciPy 1.14 <em>scipy.integrate.cumtrapz</em> was removed in favour of <em>scipy.integrate.cumulative_trapezoid</em>.
+We have decided not to yet support, by default, SciPy 1.14 to prevent possible stability issues.
+In particular, when one does from a previous installation

+<code> conda update -all </code>

+This command accepts a list of package names and updates them to the latest versions that are compatible with <em>all</em>s other packages in the environment.
+The enviroment we have created for the pip and our local installations work well with SciPy 1.10.

+Thus, if you are using a new version (>=1.14) of SciPy please replace

+<code>from scipy.integrate import cumtrapz, quad</code>

+in <em>aart_func/_init_.py</em> for these two lines:

+<code>from scipy.integrate import quad </code>

+<code> import scipy.integrate.cumulative_trapezoid as cumtrapz </code>

+In this way, you will modify the code minimally.

 ## How to run AART ##